MCDReforged/MCDReforged/docs/source/quick_start/next_steps.rst

 CLI
 ---

 MCDR has a Command Line Interface to provide some useful tools for you.
-For example, you may manage plugins without launching the server!
+For example, you may manage plugins without launching the server

 More details in: :doc:`/cli/index`